Charles E W Bean, Diaries, AWM38 3DRL 606/75/1 - March - April 1917 - Part 1

 Ap.
 9th News arrived this morning

-of the attack opposite Arres.
+of the attack opposite Arras.

 Our troops gained first the black

-line - then the brown line (the
+line - Then the brown line (the

 German 3rd Line running